rolemadelen/artlog/README.md

 # Art Log

 [Live Demo](https://main--bprsstnt-artlog.netlify.app/) - insert/edit/delete is disabled.
+It might take some time to load existing data from MongoDB.

 Artlog is an app to log my daily (outfit) drawings.